 Therapy can be expensive, particularly when you look only at the price tag and not the total value.
 However, therapy can also offer significant benefits, including an improved outlook.
 People who are less productive because of depression, who suffer from compulsive shopping or gambling, and who experience problems at work may ultimately have a positive shift in behaviors as a result of therapy.

 People considering therapy should consider the overall value of therapy, not just the cost.
 We hope we were able to provide clarification for the FAQ “how much does therapy cost?”
-To find a therapist who can bring real value to your life, contact us, today.
+To find an Austin therapist who can bring real value to your life, contact us, today.